mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 # Final Project Proposal

 ## Leading Question
 If a traveler wants to fly into an airport B, then they would want to fly out of an airport A such that airport B is reachable from airport A. We will determine if airport B is reachable from airport A by implementing the union-find algorithm not covered in class.
 We also want to determine the shortest path between airports A and B, for which we will use Dijkstra's algorithm covered in class.
-We will also use a depth-first search (DFS) traversal to determine if there is a round trip between at least three airports, leading back to the starting airport.
+We will also use a depth-first search (DFS) traversal to determine if, given three airports A, B, and C, it is possible to visit one or more of A, B, or C more than once.

 ## Dataset Acquisition and Processing
 We will employ the provided OpenFlights data (https://openflights.org/data.html) in completing this project.
 This data is in a comma-separated format, and it is composed of 14,110 records.
 We will be using a subset of this dataset (airports only).